A Legendary Female Designer-Ms. Anne Asensio-

 So I think it comes to Professionalism.
 There is a lot of information that you have to gather.

 “Why?
 Why?
 Why?
 Designing is just questioning, questioning, and questioning.”

-When people think that a car for a woman is a “Pink Car.”
+People think that a car for a woman is a “Pink Car.”
 This is a typical non-designer answer.
-Designers know that a car for woman is not a Pink Car.
-It is a car that would embracing the all complexity of the experience that woman can have in that car.
-That is what we did with Camaro project.
-All experience from 1968, you have to emerge all experience.
+Designers know that a car for women is not a Pink Car.
+It is a car that would embrace all the complexity of the experience that women go through in that car.
+That is what we did with the Camaro project.
+All experiences from 1968, you have to emerge all experiences.
 You have to be emerge yourself into a long lasting legacy of a car.
 And you have to imagine all experience and dream for that car, and capitalize that.
 You have to be yourself.

-Being with multiple diverse team, that was very good way to have multiple view of what is really that car.
-What is really Camaro?
+Being with multiple diverse team, that was a very good way to have multiple view of what is really that car.
+What really is a Camaro?
 Camaro, American muscle.
-So French girl was questioning.
+So the French girl was questioning.
 Why?
 Why?
 Why?
 Designing is just questioning, questioning, and questioning.

-At the end of interview Anne said “If designer says, I stay the company because of money, job, family, that is bad.
+At the end of interview Anne mentioned that “If a designer says, I stay the company because of money, job, family, that is bad.
 Designer working for money is the worst designer in the universe.”
 “You have to become who you are.”

 What she advised to woman designer “Be Yourself” is not only for woman but also for man.
 Isn’t that the way to enjoy your life?

-If you are interested in to listen what she said at the DS’s Forum in Prague in 2012, please look at the below video.
+If you are interested in listening to what she said at the DS’s Forum in Prague in 2012, please look at the below video.

 On Friday the 19th of October, 2012 the morning conducted to the first lady of automotive design Anne Asensio, who talked about “Design Experience – original and innovative approach”.